-Image the displa Image displa rocess ages for the image pre-processing tool.
-This tool will convert them into memory format (BPP, layout) at build time. the image pre-processing step file which will be linked (after pre-processing step) into the CPU ace range (internal device memories, external parallel memories).
-In explicit list file Browse
+✓ Libraries ✓ MicroUI Font Image Images to Process List the images for the image pre-processing tool.
+This tool will convert them into the display memory format (BPP, layout) at build time.
+Activate the image pre-processing step Images list file which will be linked (after pre-processing step) into the CPU address space range (internal device memories, external parallel memories).
+Define an explicit list file Browse